Common workflows

 </Steps>

 When you create a PR using `gh pr create`, the session is automatically linked to that PR.
-You can resume it later with `claude --from-pr <number>`.
+To return to it later, run `claude --from-pr <number>` or paste the PR URL into the [`/resume` picker](/en/sessions#use-the-session-picker) search.

 <Tip>